 On March 8, 2022, the Company entered into a Collaboration Agreement with PharmaKrysto Limited ("PharmaKrysto"), a privately held pre-clinical stage company related to PharmaKrysto's early-stage cystinuria discovery program, and concurrently therewith entered into a Stock Purchase Agreement with PharmaKrysto (together, the "Agreements").
 Pursuant to the terms of the Agreements, the Company paid PharmaKrysto's shareholders \$0.6 million in cash to purchase 5% of the outstanding common shares of PharmaKrysto and \$0.4 million to PharmaKrysto as a one-time signing fee.
 Under the Collaboration Agreement, the Company will fund all research and development expenses for the pre-clinical activities associated with the cystinuria program, which are estimated to be approximately \$5.0 million.
-The Agreements require the Company to purchase an additional 5% of the outstanding common shares for \$1.0 million upon the occurrence of a specified pre-clinical milestone, and grant an option to the Company to purchase all of the remaining outstanding shares of PharmaKrysto for \$5.0 million upon the occurrence of a subsequent pre-clinical milestone, and grant an option to the Company to purchase all of the remaining outstanding shares of PharmaKrysto for \$5.0 million upon the occurrence of a subsequent pre-clinical milestone prior to expiration of the option on March 8, 2025.
-If the Company elects to exercise the option, it would be required to perform commercially reasonable clinical diligence obligations.
-In addition, it would be required to make cash milestone payments totaling up to an aggregate \$16.0 million upon the achievement of certain development and regulatory milestones, plus tiered royalty payments of less than 4% on future net sales of a product, if approved.
-The Company has the right to terminate the Agreements and return the shares for a nominal price at any time upon 60 days' notice, subject to survival of contingent obligations, if any.
+The Agreements require the Company to purchase an additional 5% of the outstanding common shares for \$1.0 million upon the occurrence of a specified pre-clinical milestone, and grant an option to the Company to purchase all of the remaining outstanding shares of PharmaKrysto for \$5.0 million upon the occurrence of a subsequent pre-clinical milestone, and grant an option to the Company to purchase all of the remaining outstanding shares of PharmaKrysto for \$5.0 million upon the occurrence of a subsequent pre-clinical milestone, and grant an option to the Company to purchase all of the remaining outstanding shares of PharmaKrysto for \$5.0 million upon the occurrence of a subsequent pre-clinical milestone, and grant an option to the Company to purchase all of the remaining outstanding shares of PharmaKrysto for \$5.0 million upon the occurrence of a subsequent pre-clinical milestone, and grant an option to the company to purchase all of the remaining outstanding shares of PharmaKrysto for \$5.0 million upon the occurrence of a subsequent pre-clinical milestone, and grant an option to the company to purchase all of the remaining outstanding common shares for \$1.0 million upon the occurrence of a subsequent pre-clinical milestone prior to ex